Abishahari/-Semicon_PS01/README.md

 The final U-Net model was evaluated on 320 validation images.

-Metric| Result
+Metric : Result
-PSNR| 28.0438 dB
+PSNR                   : 28.0438 dB
-SSIM| 0.757247
+SSIM                   : 0.757247
-Average inference time| 25.82 ms/image
+Average inference time : 25.82 ms/image
-Total inference time| 8.26 seconds
+Total inference time   : 8.26 seconds
-Validation images| 320
+Validation images      : 320

 These results represent the final selected U-Net model used for the project.